NicholasJones03/NicholasJones03.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello.
 My name is Nicholas Jones.
-I am a Biotech enthusiast.
-I have been in Biotech equity evaluation since March, 2024.
+I am a Biotech enthusiast and equity evaluator.
 I also enjoy financial modeling and evaluation of all sectors and I enjoy Data science modeling.
 I am starting to post to my Git-Hub more, so you should be able to see some of my projects here, as time goes on.